Wise Review: Is It Worth Using? (formerly TransferWise)

-Sometimes, our community members ask “Is Wise Safe?”
+Sometimes, our community members ask “Is Wise (TransferWise) Safe to Use?”
 Our answer is yes.
-Wise is a licensed electronic financial institution regulated by the Financial Conduct Authority (FCA) and Her Majesty’s Revenue and Customs (HMRC) in the UK.
+Wise is a licensed electronic financial institution regulated by the Financial Conduct Authority (FCA) and His Majesty’s Revenue and Customs (HMRC) in the UK.
 Both entities provide institutional-level security and encryption (256-bit SSL data w/ 2048-bit key).

 Additionally, consumer account funds are kept separate from those of corporate accounts.
 In the event of financial difficulties or bankruptcy, the consumer funds are protected.

 The transfer process is notified via email or the Wise app in order to ensure transparency and security.
 Receiving money through Wise is also possible even if the recipient doesn’t have a Wise account.

 The actual market rate for currency exchanges is the average of sell-side and buy-side rates of a given currency.
 The actual rate fluctuates all the time.